Madness in vector spaces: Cardinality: Consistency results

-Let $\C$ be \emph{Cohen forcing}, the set of all finite partial functions with $\dom(p)\subseteq\omega$ and $\ran(p)\subseteq 2$, ordered by extension.
-By the \emph{Cohen model}, we mean the generic extension of a model of $\CH$ obtained by a finite support iteration of Cohen forcing of length $\omega_2$.
+Let $\C_\kappa$ be \emph{$\kappa$-Cohen forcing}, the set of all finite partial functions $p$ with $\dom(p)\subseteq\kappa\times\omega$ and $\ran(p)\subseteq 2$, ordered by extension.
+We identify $\C_{\aleph_0}$ with the set $\C$ of all finite partial functions $p$ with $\dom(p)\subseteq\omega$ and $\ran(p)\subseteq 2$.
+By the \emph{Cohen model}, we mean the generic extension of a model of $\CH$ obtained by forcing with $\C_{\aleph_2}$.
 Theorem \ref{thm:cohen} is stated as Theorem 3.7 in \cite{MR1756262}, however the proof given is just a reference to \cite{MR597342}.
 We give a complete proof here.
-See also Theorem 4 in \cite{MR3685044} for the analogue of this result on $\FIN$.
+See also Theorem 4 in \cite{MR3685044} for the analogous result for $\FIN$.